 Information That’s Important To the Insurance Company

-Driving infractions play an important role in the premium setting.
+Driving infractions play an important role in the premium set.
 These infractions give information to the insurance company.
 On the way, the driver conducts himself while on the roads.

 There are many different types of tickets given out when driving in Ontario.
 These apply to many different types of infractions.
 Driving infractions fall into three categories by the insurance companies.
 These are minor, major, and serious.